svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ![Original (left) and SNV processed (right) spectra.](fig3.png)

 Multiplicative Scatter Correction does the same as SNV but in a different way.
 First it calculates a mean spectrum for the whole set (mean spectrum can be also provided as an extra argument).
-Then for each individual spectrum it makes a line fit for the spectral values and the mean spectrum.
+Then, for each individual spectrum, it makes a line fit for the spectral values and the mean spectrum.
 The coefficients of the line, intercept and slope, are used to correct the additive and multiplicative effects correspondingly.

-The prep.msc() function returns a list for corrected spectra and the mean spectrum calculated for the original spectral data, so it can be reused later.

 ```matlab
 % apply MSC and and get the preprocessed spectra